Söder calls for compulsory military service of at least seven months

 Söder wants 100,000 drones for the Bundeswehr

-On the subject of reintroducing compulsory military service, he said: "To ensure proper basic training, this should last at least seven months."
-As an alternative, one could also consider a general compulsory service, but this would be difficult to enforce constitutionally.
+On the subject of reintroducing compulsory military service, he said: "To ensure proper basic training, it should last at least seven months."
+As an alternative, a general compulsory service could also be considered, but this would be difficult to enforce constitutionally.
 "Compulsory military service would apply to men.
 Compulsory social service for everyone," explained Söder.
 "Although, of course, the Bundeswehr is open to women."

 The CSU leader said that a start should already be made on strengthening voluntary military service.
 "The current offer is not attractive enough.
 All those who voluntarily serve for a year should receive a bonus: for example, a reduction in the numerus clausus for university studies, the waiving of practical semesters or a shortening of the training period."
 The service should also be better paid.
 "Of course, all of this must also apply to basic military service."